Yashwantsheshkar/Yashwantsheshkar/README.md

 ## 🏆 Leadership & Responsibilities

-- **Photography Cinematography Club Lead:** Managed and mentored club members, organized workshops, and captured event photos.
+- **Photography Cinematography Club :** Managed and mentored club members, organized workshops, and captured event photos.
 - **Freshers' Video Production:** Handled all aspects of the college freshers' video production, from shooting to editing.

 ---